mikeeryan/online_degree/README.md

 # online_degree
-Projects from the online degree coursework
+Selected projects from the online degree coursework.

+Projects that do not add anything new to my Github portfolio have been excluded.

 Here are the links to view the notebooks in your browser: